 For a more iconic image, cycle to Molendriegang in Leidschendam, another nearby village near the Hague for the iconic three-windmill shot that you might see on postcards in the Hague.
 Voorburg and Leidschendam have super charming historic centers, so if you want to experience small-town Holland without going too far, take tram 2 towards Leidschendam’s historic center, Sluisplein.
 (The journey will take about 25 minutes.)
 Click for my cycling route!

 How to get around the Hague

 The Hague is a pretty walkable city although it has a robust public transportation system.
 On some trams, you can buy a day pass for the Hague public transportation although you’ll need to have coins on you to buy it on the tram.
-There’s now an app for the HTM in the apple and android app store if you want to buy a ticket on your phone.
+You can also tap in/out with your phone or credit card to pay.

 Have you been to the Hague?
 What’s your favorite thing to do in the Hague?
 Please let me know!